-Geralyn Matejcek, department chair geralyn.matejcek@ndscs.edu 701-671-2269 Mayme Green Allied Health Center 213H
+Geralyn Matejcek, department chair geralyn.matejcek@ndscs.edu 701-671-2269 Mayme Green Allied Health Center 213H Pace-to-Face: Wahpeton Online: All Classes

-Face-to-Face: Wahpeton Online: All Classes Combination
+Online: All Classes Combination

 Coders review medical documentation, using classification system software and assign medical codes.
 The codes are used for billing, research, statistics, reporting, and administrative purposes.
 Work settings include hospitals, clinics, home health agencies, long-term care, insurance, consulting and auditing firms, and healthcare software companies.
 With appropriate experience, coders may be employed remotely (at-home).

 NDSCS offers North Dakota's only medical coding certificate approved by the AHIMA Professional Certificate Approval Program (PCAP).

-According to the Bureau of Labor Statistics, employment of health information technicians (classification includes medical coders) is projected to grow 15 percent from 2014 to 2024, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics, employment of health information technicians (classification includes medical coders) is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
+The median annual wage was \$38,040 in May 2016.

-Coding guidelines will be studied in detail, as well as concepts in insurance and reimbursement, including payment systems.
+Coding guidelines will be studied in detail, as well as concepts in insurance and reimbursement concepts, including payment systems.